Moving from the Pacific Islands

 Skill Matcher — careers.govt.nz

-You may be able to come to New Zealand if you are supported by a family member who has a visa or can get one.
-For example, your partner may have been selected in a ballot and can bring family.
+Check if you are able to come to New Zealand if you are supported by a family member who has a visa or can get one.
+For example, if your partner was selected in a ballot and can bring family.

 You can only stay for the same length of time as the person who holds the visa is allowed to.

-Special conditions apply for Pacific Access Category Resident Visa and Samoan Quota Resident Visa.
+Special conditions apply for the Pacific Access Category Resident Visa and the Samoan Quota Resident Visa.

 When you apply for your visa